 1. "Health Topics for Kids" A website that explains a variety of health conditions and illnesses for kids.

 2. "Health for Kids" A website with lots of information about your body and possible illnesses.
 It has fun interactive features and games, such as "Poop Shooter."

 3. "Coping Club" A variety of videos of other kids talking about their own experiences with certain illnesses or problems in the hospital.

 4. "Scrub Club" A website about hand washing and the importance of staying clean and germ-free.
 It is very important as transplant patients to stay germ-free because our immune systems are weak.
 Visit this site for great tips and fun activities, such as coloring sheets and connect the dots.

 5. "Girls Health" A website geared toward young girls.
 Visit this if you are interested in learning about girl-related issues.

 Phone Applications for Kids

-1. TransplantU App: Downloadable App on the app Store for your iPhone.
+1. TransplantU App: Downloadable App on the app store for your iPhone.
 Created by Nebraska Transplant, tells a story of the transplant process for kids.
 Interactive, drag and drop features.
-Child can read story or the story can be read to the child.
+The child can read story or the story can be read to the child.